Richard A. Snelling: Governorship

-In 1976, Snelling was elected governor.
-He was reelected three timesin 1978, 1980, and 1982and served until January 1985.
+In the 1976 Vermont gubernatorial election, Snelling was elected governor.
+He was re-elected three times, in 1978, 1980, and 1982, and served until January 1985.
 During his governorship, Snelling worked to protect the environment by opposing a plan to allow uranium mining in Vermont and barring the sale of phosphate detergents, arguing that they pollute water by increasing algae growth.
-He was also commended for using his business experience to promote economic growth attracting industry to the state.
+He was also commended for using his business experience to promote economic growth by attracting industry to the state.
 Snelling advocated for the New Federalism of President Ronald Reagan because Snelling believed that government worked best when it remained close to the people.
 However, Snelling objected when Reagan's plan to turn several federal programs over to the states did not include federal financing and imposed budget cuts on the states.

 Snelling was not a candidate for reelection in 1984.
-He was the Republican nominee for United States Senator in 1986 and lost to incumbent Patrick Leahy.
+In 1986, he was the Republican nominee for U.S. Senate and lost to incumbent Patrick Leahy.
 After leaving office, Snelling took over active management of his business and financial interests.
 In addition, he sailed frequently on a yacht he purchased after leaving the governorship.
-Snelling also traveled extensively, including a 1989 trip to Kenya.
+Snelling traveled extensively, including a 1989 trip to Kenya.